 John: Oh, man.

-Jessie: And most shamefully, most shamefully, I was so mad, one time, I threw God’s Holy Word at my husband (laughter).
+Jessie: And most shamefully, most shamefully, I was so mad one time, I threw God’s holy word at my husband (laughs).

 John: Oh, man.